mannyak13619/work-day-schedualer-/README.md

 # work-day-schedualer-
-keeping track of day to day activities and scheduales
+keeping track of day to day activities and schedule